zulfikarrosadi/library-api-documentation/README.md

 to run this project, run this command in this project directory on your terminal
 ```
   npm install
+  npm run dev
 ```
-but, make sure you have Node.js installed and MySQL
+And go to ```http://localhost/api/docs``` to see the documentation but, make sure you have Node.js and MySQL installed

 all of API documentation is in ```docs``` directory
 ```